nishimura5/behavior_senpai/README.md

 ### Feature file

-In Behavior Senpai, the data obtained by calculating the positional relationship of multiple keypoints is called a Feature.
-The data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is stored in a Pickled data processed by [app_3point_calc][app_3point_calc] is saved as a feature file in the "calc" folder in a Pickled Pandas DataFrame (just like the Track file).
-The file extension is '.pkl' as in the Track file.

-The feature file holds data in 2-level-multi-index format, and the names of the indices are 'frame' and 'member' starting from level 0.
+In Behavior Senpai, the data obtained by calculating the positional relationship of multiple keypoints is referred to as a feature.
+The data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is stored in a pickled format.
+The data processed by [app_3point_calc][app_3point_calc] is saved as a "Feature file" in the "calc" folder.
+The file extension is ".pkl", as in the Track file.
+The Feature file holds time-series data in 2-level-multi-index format, with the indices designated as "frame" and "member", respectively, and the columns including a "timestamp".
-Columns always include a 'timestamp'.

 It should be noted that the data in the Track file is only the result of keypoint detection, while the data in the Feature file are features that are deeply related to the purpose of behavior observation.

 #### Column name definition